 Inform your other children and family members about the details of your child's condition.
 Provide them with informative pamphlets and books about the disorder.
 According to Psych Central, arming children with the facts will help them accept a disabled sibling more easily, and help them find creative ways to bond with her.

 Teach your disabled child in small increments.
-According to the California Childcare Health Program, kids with mental and physical disabilities are capable of learning, but usually require more time than other children.
+According to the California Childcare Health Program, kids with intellectual and physical disabilities are capable of learning, but usually require more time than other children.
 Be very clear in your directions.
 Provide praise for every accomplishment and give them the necessary tools to succeed.

 Arrange your home and your child's play area to make it easier for him to navigate.
 Remove any furniture that might make him fall, and set up a space where he can move freely without fear of accidents or injury.